akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 subcontractor or agent agreement.
 BA shall mitigate the effects of any violation of that agreement.

-f\. *Availability of Information to CE*: Within 15 days after the date of a written request by CE, BA shall provide any information necessary to fulfill CE's obligations to provide access to PHI under HIPAA, the HITECH Act, or the Privacy and Security Rule.
+f. *Availability of Information to CE*: Within 15 days after the date of a written request by CE, BA shall provide any information necessary to fulfill CE's obligations to provide access to PHI under HIPAA, the HITECH Act, or the Privacy and Security Rule.

-g\. *Accountability of Disclosures*: If BA is required by HIPAA, the HITECH Act, or the Privacy or Security Rule to document a disclosure of PHI, BA shall make that documentation.
+g. *Accountability of Disclosures*: If BA is required by HIPAA, the HITECH Act, or the Privacy or Security Rule to document a disclosure of PHI, BA shall make that documentation.
 If CE is required to document a disclosure of PHI made by BA, BA shall assist CE in documenting